DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

  - Meet with agents to discuss opportunity
  - Review of Information Memorandum
  - Initial Pricing of Asset based on Financial Pack - Budget, Outgoings recovery model, Tenancy Schedule
- - Initial review of documents provided in dataroom
+ - Initial review of documents provided in data room
  - Multiple pricing scenarios and sensitivity analysis
-   - not uncommon to pay $50-150 for an unsucessful property purchase
+   - not uncommon to pay $50-150 for an unsuccessful property purchase
 2. Engage Consultants
  - Usually only applicable in complicated transactions such as large scale retail for a market / trade area analysis s